ammaraskar/sphinx-action/README.md

     - uses: actions/checkout@v1
     - uses: ammaraskar/sphinx-action@master
       with:
+        docs-folder: "docs/"
         repo-token: "${{ secrets.GITHUB_TOKEN }}"
-        args: "docs/ some_other_docs_folder/"
 ```

 * If you have any Python dependencies that your project needs (themes,
 build tools, etc) then place them in a requirements.txt file inside your docs
 folder.

-* If you have multiple sphinx documentation folders, please specify them all in
+* If you have multiple sphinx documentation folders, please use multiple
-the `args`.
+  `uses` blocks.

 * If you don't want the fancy in-line warnings, just remove the `repo-token` in
 the `with` block.